ATHEN44/python-docker-CMS/README.md

-this program starts and stops docker containers with the following 5 Content Management systems (all using MySQL):
+# this program starts and stops docker containers with the following 5 Content Management systems (all using MySQL):

--drupal
+drupal
--wordpress
+wordpress
--grav
+grav
--ghost
+ghost
--joomla
+joomla

-prerequisites include:
+# prerequisites include:

 docker, docker-compose, and all of their necessary requirements

 an install script for docker is provided in the docker_install directory when you clone this repository.

-overview:
+# overview:

 usage: main.py [-h] [--start {Drupal,Ghost,Grav,Joomla,Wordpress}] [--port PORT] [--stop {Drupal,Ghost,Grav,Joomla,Wordpress}] [--list] [--defaults] [--dbname DBNAME] [--dbuser DBUSER] [--dbpass DBPASS] [--dbroot DBROOT] [--cleanup]